cmmvio/cmmv-docs-en/1-Fundaments/1-Settings.md

 });
 ```

-With ``Config.assign()``, you can flexibly modify settings such as server configuration, internationalization, and more, without hardcoding them directly in ``.cmmv.config.js``.
+With ``Config.assign()``, you can flexibly modify settings such as server configuration, internationalization, and more, without hardcoding them directly in ``.cmmv.config.cjs``.

 ## API